yoember/yoember.github.io/index.md

 </div>{% endraw %}
 ```

-For using the above common template, we have to do two things.
-Firstly we have to set `title` and `buttonLabel` params in our controllers, secondly we have to determine somehow, that our template is not the conventional template, we would like to use something unique.
-Setting controller params in a Route, we can use `setupController` hook, determining a unique template, we can use `renderTemplate` hook.
+To use the common template above, we have to do two things.
+First, we have to set the `title` and `buttonLabel` params in our controllers.
+Second, we have to let Ember know not to look for the default template based on the current route (e.x. in the route `libraries/new`, by default Ember looks for the template located at `templates/libraries/new.hbs`).
+To set controller params in a Route, we can use the `setupController` hook.
+For setting a non-default template location, we can use the `renderTemplate` hook.

-With the new two hooks our `app/routes/libraries/new.js` would look like this:
+With these two new hooks, our `app/routes/libraries/new.js` should look like this:

 ``` javascript
 // app/routes/libraries/new.js